alx-sch/nostr-nomad/README.md

    - Check the feed (house symbol).

    If everything is set up correctly, you should now see events published to your local Nostr relay.

+   ---

+   ## Acknowledgements

+   We'd like to thank [lash](https://github.com/nolash) for providing the excellent [blog post](https://manbytesgnu.org/hello-nostr-with-python.html), which helped us set up local relays and figure out how to send events to them.
+Lash has also been a mentor throughout this process.